Benny Shanon

-Benny Shanon (בני שנון; 1948 - Jan.
-30, 2025) was a professor of psychology at the Hebrew University of Jerusalem and held the Mandel Chair in cognitive psychology and education.
+Benny Shanon (בני שנון; 1948 – January 30, 2025) was a professor of psychology at the Hebrew University of Jerusalem and held the Mandel Chair in cognitive psychology and education.
 Born in Tel Aviv, Shanon studied philosophy and linguistics at Tel Aviv University and received his doctorate in experimental psychology from Stanford University.
 He is best known for his research on the cognitive effects of ayahuasca and the Biblical entheogen hypothesis, the idea that the use of hallucinogenic drugs influenced religion.

 Work

+In 1993, Shannon published The Representational and the Presentational: An Essay on Cognition and the Study of Mind, in which he criticised the Representational-Computational View of Mind and proposed an alternative perspective on the mind, in which the basic capabilities of the cognitive system are not the manipulation of symbols, but rather action in the world.

-Shanon is the author of the 2002 book Antipodes of the Mind: Charting the Phenomenology of the Ayahuasca Experience published by Oxford University Press.
+Shanon is also the author of the 2002 book Antipodes of the Mind: Charting the Phenomenology of the Ayahuasca Experience published by Oxford University Press.
 In this work, Shanon provides a rough cartography of the visions and non-visual effects ayahuasca can induce.
 He writes that he had consumed ayahuasca himself several hundred times and gathered a corpus of empirical data from published literature, structured and unstructured interviews he conducted and his personal experience.
 In total the corpus comprises some 2,500 ayahuasca experiences.